marcusfrdk/git-save/README.md

 # Git Archiver

-Download your old git repository that you no longer want to keep on your Github, Gitlab or other git hosts.

-_All this script does is clone the specified repository and checks out all branches to keep a copy of the branch locally_
+Archive and save your git repository including all branches locally.

 ## Installation